FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step05_solidity/step01_basicTypes/README.md

 - Same for next values
 - default value for uninitilized is 0
 #### String
-- `string` strings are immutable, once created they cannot be changes, however you can create a newString using the old values and add some new value too
+- `string` strings that are assigned on creation are immutable, once created they cannot be changes, however you can create a newString using the old values and add some new value too
 ```shell
 string memory myString = "Hello";
 myString = string(abi.encodePacked(myString, " world"));